Oct 25, 2024

 10. Jo Anne Worley says "Blow in my ear, and I'll follow you anywhere," and giggles.

-I can't watch the old episodes broadcast on Amazon Prime.
+Episodes are streaming on Amazon Prime, but today they're unwatchable.
 The lightning speed gives me a headache, and the jokes are sophomoric; only children would think it hilarious to say "Look that up in your Funk and Wagnells."
 The cast members are just big kids, saying things that sound dirty on the playground.

 But between 1968 and 1973, the jokes were bright and fresh, and risque and cool.
 Most importantly, they were ours.